DKRZ-AIM/dkrz-hereon-icon-superdropnet/Notes.md

 ### Compile

 The Makefile compiles the shared object (dynamic library) `libplugin.so` along with the Fortran modules.

+#### Mistral

 To run the demo:

 ```bash
 cd src